-- (1) Exams (format: in-class written-format exams with multiple choice, matching, and/or short answers): - Exam #1 20% of your final grade (scheduled on Feb.
-9th).
-This test will only include the lecture materials covered during the first four sessions (Jan.
-12th Feb.
+- (1) Exams (format: the first two mid-terms will be in-class scantron-based exams with true/false and multiple choice questions; the final exam will be Moodle-based, with true/false, multiple choice questions, and short answers): - Exam #1 20% of your final grade (scheduled on Feb.
+4th).
+This test will only include the lecture materials covered during the first 8 sessions (Jan.
+7th Feb.
 2nd). - Exam #2 20% of your final grade (scheduled on Mar.
-16th).
-This test will only include the lecture materials covered during the next three sessions (Feb.
-23rd Mar.
-9th). - Exam #3 30% of your final grade (scheduled on Apr.
-27th).
-This exam will be more comprehensive, in that it will include about 60% of questions related to the lecture materials covered during the final four sessions (Mar.
-23rd Apr.
-15th) and about 40% of questions related to all the lecture materials covered during the term.
+15th).
+This test will only include the lecture materials covered during the next 8 sessions (Feb.
+9th Mar.
+10th). - Exam #3 30% of your final grade (scheduled during the week from Apr.
+18th to 22nd).
+This exam will be more comprehensive, in that it will include about 60% of questions related to the lecture materials covered during the final 9 sessions (Mar.
+17th Apr.
+14th) and about 40% of questions related to all the lecture materials covered during the term.